 By Max Ranzau

-From the Industrial Might and Logic Dept. This article is a revamp of a piece I wrote last year, in connection with the 2012 partner training calendar.
-As there’s going to be a new training calendar every year, it made sense to split this content into a separate article.
-The 2013 calendar is now online, available here.
-If you haven’t read this article before, here’s the exec summary: It basically describes my point of view how a technical training class should be conducted and thus how I run my mine.
+From the Industrial Might and Logic Dept. This article is a revamp of a piece I wrote last year, in connection with the partner training calendar.
+If you haven’t read this article before, here’s the exec summary: It describes my point of view how a technical training class should be conducted and thus how I run my mine.
 Even if you’re not a trainer, but a prospective participant, you may consider using my points below as a yardstick to measure the quality of another class you participate in.

 Looking back over a couple of decades of working in IT, I believe my particular take on training methodology stems back from the fact that my first training class back in the mid-90’s sucked harder than a diesel powered vaccum cleaner.
 My students were well-justified being anything but kind in their review.
 Hey, so we all had to start somewhere, but moving up and onwards from there and becoming a better trainer is a continuing effort on multiple fronts: